Proper British Food: Best foods in Britain to overindulge in!

 1. FULL ENGLISH BREAKFAST

-Famous English Breakfast, also known as Full Breakfast, is a synonym for England and the United Kingdom.
+Famous Full English breakfast, also known as Full English, is a synonym for England and the United Kingdom.

-If you want to start your day as a true Englishman in England, then you should have an English breakfast in the morning.
-Although these days English Full Breakfast is served as ‘all-day breakfast’.
+But, if you want to start your day as a true Englishman in England, then you should have a Full English breakfast in the morning.

 2. SCOTCH EGG